pranitastudent/T-shirt-Shop-Project/README.md

 ### Testing URLS, Views and Models.

 Django Unit Testing was used to test URLS and Views.
 The URLS and views were tested to check if an response of 200 or 302 for redirect as required to see if they pass the tests.
 The models are tested to check they return the the correct fields inputs.
+All views,URLs and models tests passed.

 Interesting testing was completed on the testing database SQLite3 and not PostgreSQL as production testing is not required.